Rippling/mongoengine/docs/guide/defining-documents.rst

 Dictionary Fields
 -----------------
-Often, an embedded document may be used instead of a dictionary -- generally this is recommended as dictionaries don't support validation or custom field types.
+Often, an embedded document may be used instead of a dictionary – generally embedded documents are recommended as dictionaries don’t support validation or custom field types.
 However, sometimes you will not know the structure of what you want to store; in this situation a :class:`~mongoengine.fields.DictField` is appropriate::

     class SurveyResponse(Document):